avides/spring-profiler/README.md

     }
 }
 ```
+To get this working, simply add an @EnableProfiling-annotation at any of your configuration-classes (or the Application-class).
 After executing the method "anyMethod", it will give you a log-message (debug-level) that looks similar to this:

 ```text
 execution time for method anyClass.anyMethod(): 102ms
 ```
-Explicit ProfilingHandlers and allowedMillis can be set in the @Profiling-annotation
+Explicit ProfilingHandlers and allowedMillis (explained in example above) can be set via the @Profiling-annotation-attributes (which also are well documented in javadoc)

-#### Profiling of methods simply by annotation (Spring-Boot-example)
-This will work the same way as in the example above, but instead of creating a ProfilingExecutor and the used ProfilingHandler (in this case the LoggingProfilingHandler) in a Configuration-class, you can simply add an @EnableProfiling-annotation at any of your configuration-classes (or Application-class)